 EXAG 6603.
-ORAL AND WRITTEN COMMUNICATION.
-Three credit hours.
-One
+ORAL AND WRITTEN

 COMMUNICATION.
 Three credit hours.
 One hour of lecture and two three-hour laboratory periods per week.

 The learning process and the principles involved in written and oral communication.
 The course is especially designed for Extension Agents, teachers of Vocational Agriculture, and others interested in improving their teaching abilities.
 Laboratory practice in the arts of communication is provided.